baasbox/docs/source/index.md

 `pod 'BaasBoxSDK', '~> 0.8.3'`

 If you prefer the good old way, download the SDK from the [download section](http://www.baasbox.com/download) of the website, and drag and drop the whole folder into your Xcode project.

+Finally insert the following statement in the .pch file

+`#import "BAAClient.h"`

+and you are good to go.

+Note for **Swift** projects.
+As of Xcode beta2 you need to drag .h and .n files (and not the enclosing folder), otherwise you are not asked to create a bridging header.
+Once you have created one add the following statement and you are good to go: #import "BAAClient.h"

 #### Importing